xxfoundation/elixxir-client/README.md

 #### Fetching an NDF

 All actions performed with the client require a current [NDF](https://xxdk-dev.xx.network/technical-glossary#network-definition-file-ndf).
-The NDF is downloadable from the command line or via an access point from the Client API.
+The NDF is downloadable from the command line or [via an access point](https://xxdk-dev.xx.network/quick-reference#func-downloadandverifysignedndfwithurl) in the Client API.

-To fetch the NDF via the command  line, use the `getndf` command. `getndf` enables command line users to poll the NDF from a network gateway without any pre-established client connection:
+Use the `getndf` command to fetch the NDF via the command  line. `getndf` enables command-line users to poll the NDF from a network gateway without any pre-established client connection:

 ```
 // Fetch NDF (example usage for Gateways, assumes you are running a gateway locally)
 $ go run main.go getndf --gwhost localhost:8440 --cert certfile.pem | jq . >ndf.json